shwezhu/shwezhu.github.io/content/post/bugs/009-go-server-handle-large-file.md

 tags:
  - bugs
  - golang
-typora-root-url: ../../../static
 ---

 ## 1. Problem description

-I've discussed how to use Cloudflare as a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) for my web traffic in [previous post](https://davidzhu.xyz/post/bugs/007-cloudflare-tls-proxy/).
+I've discussed how to use Cloudflare as a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) for my web traffic in [previous post](https://blog.yorforger.cc/post/build-website/008-cloudflare-cdn/).

 I write a [file server](https://github.com/shwezhu/file-server) in Go, when attempting to upload a file of approximately 200 MB, it becomes very slow (always uploading) and never succeed.
 Upon monitoring the server using tools like `htop`, it seems that the server might be unaware of the incoming large file upload.
 I come across a error by chance:  **413 Request Entity Too Large**.

 ## 2. Cloudflare

-Then I Googled this and found this is the Couldflare proxy:
+Then I found this is because the limitation of Couldflare proxy:

 > There’s a **body size** limit of 100 MB on Free and Pro, 200 MB on Business and [50074](https://community.cloudflare.com/t/community-tip-fixing-error-500-internal-server-error/44453) MB on Enterprise.
 Only Enterprise customers can request to have the body size limit increased.
 >